tskit-dev/tutorials/_sources/terminology_and_concepts.md

 ancestor (easy to spot in a simulation, but hard to detect in real data).
 This is also caused by a single SPR: looking at the second tree, either the subtree below node 8 or the subtree below node 9 must have been pruned and regrafted higher up on the same lineage to create the third tree.
-In other words, one of two possible SPRs occurred historically to create the third tree, but it is impossible to tell just from the tree sequence the exact history of recombination.
+Because this is a fully {ref}`simplified<sec_simplification>` tree sequence, it is impossible to tell which of these two possible SPRs occurred.
+To know this, we would need to have a tree sequence with the exact history of recombinations recorded (see below).

 In general, each detectable recombination occurring in ancestral history results in a single SPR in the tree sequence.
 If recombination breakpoints occurs at unique